jolatechno/QuIDS/README.md

 `utils::downsize_policy` reprensent the threshold multiplier to downsize a vector (the default is `0.85`).
 A vector won't be downsized until the requested size is smaller than this ultiplier times the capacity of the given vector.

 __!! this multiplier should always be smaller than the inverse of upsize_policy to avoid upsizing-downsizing loop !!__

-## TODOS

-- implementing (basic) `MPI` support.
-- implementing a third kind of unitary transform, discribing a transformation that doesn't change the size of an object (removing the need for a symbolic iteration).